RUB-SysSec/nautilus/readme.md

 cd "$WORKDIR"

 #update paths in config.ron
-mkdir $WORKDIR/outputs/queue # if your workdir in the config is $WORKDIR, otherwise the fuzzer will crash because the queue is not found
+mkdir -p $WORKDIR/outputs/queue # if your workdir in the config is $WORKDIR, otherwise the fuzzer will crash because the queue is not found

+#fix the paths in config.ron (line 14 to 16)

 cargo run -p gramophone --release --bin fuzzer
 ```